raspberrypilearning/retraining-model/en/step_1.md

 ### What you will make

-You will take an existing model trained to recognise lots of different kinds of images and retrain it to determine whether images show dogs or cats.The big advantage of this is that the model already knows how to identify interesting features of an image.
-You just need to remove the final layer, where it decides what classes those features match with, and train a new one of your own on data that only contains cats and dogs.
+You will take an existing model trained to recognise lots of different kinds of images and retrain it to determine whether images show dogs or cats.
+The existing model already knows how to identify interesting features of an image.
+You will retrain the final layer of the model, which decides what those interesting features make up.

-You will also create code to measure how well the model can do this, and to show how much you've improved on the original model in this task.
+You will also measure how well the model can do this new job, and show how much you've improved on the original model in this task.

 --- collapse ---
 ---